Wittenberg University: The Steemer

 Wittenberg Track and Field runners practice in front of The Steemer Indoor Fieldhouse on November 8, 2018.

 In April 2017, Wittenberg University broke ground on the development of a $40 million health, wellness, and athletics facility to supplement the existing Health Physical Education and Recreation (HPER) Center.
 This project will include the renovation of the university's 1929 Field House, 1982 HPER Center, and include a new indoor practice field, classrooms, and locker rooms.
 The project is expected to be completed by the end of 2019.
 In September 2018, it was announced the facility would be named "The Steemer", after the company Stanley Steemer, whose CEO, Wes Bates, is a graduate of Wittenberg and a major financial sponsor of the project.

 Student organizations

 The university has over 50 active, registered student organizations, ranging from student-led organizations to Academic and Honor Societies.

 Hagen Center for Civic and Urban Engagement

 Wittenberg University opened the Hagen Center for Civic and Urban Engagement on September 24, 2008, to help coordinate community service projects.
 It builds partnerships between the university and city, state and federal governments.
-Dr. Kimberly Creasap is the faculty director.
+Kristen Collier is the director.